 If you’re considering building a new home in New Jersey, cost is probably one of your top considerations.
 After all, why fall in love with an amazing house only to find out that it costs more than you expected?

 The answer to that question is a little complicated, as prices vary depending on the community, square footage, floor plan, features and finishes.
-For example, at Country Classics at Hillsborough, prices range from $737,990 for the 3,220-square-foot Arlington to $971,900. for the 4,880-square-foot Somerset floor plan.
-Adding upgraded kitchen cabinets and other luxurious touches increases the amount you’ll pay.
+For example, at Country Classics at Scotch Plains, prices range from $815,000 to $961,000 not including potential upgrades and other expenses.

 The ability to select cabinets, countertops, flooring, wall colors, appliances and other features is one of the most important benefits of building a new home.
 In many cases, you’ll probably be happy with the selections that come with every Country Classics home.
 The products and finishes we use are very high quality and are designed to stand the test of time.
 If you do want to make some upgrades, you’ll have plenty of choices.
 At our on-site Design Studio, you can take a look at samples of countertops, flooring, cabinets, lighting and other important features.